bnjff/.dotfiles/README.md

 * -n option to avoid installing apt packages (e.g. if you don't have sudo permissions)
 * -t build and install a local version of tmux (current tmux configs in this repo are tested with tmux>=3.0, so building tmux is suggested on older systems)

+Start a new terminal session after the install.

 Some tmux shortcuts are customized.
 They are commented in `tmux/tmux.conf`.
 The main thing to know:
 * tmux prefix key is `ctrl+a`; pane splits with `-` and `|`